-"The Regional Campuses Tenure and Promotion Committee met on (date) and recommends you for ; however, the committee has not recommended you for at this time.
+"The Regional Campuses Tenure and Promotion Committee met on (date) and recommends you for \\\\\ ; however, the committee has not recommended you for \\\\ at this time.
 These recommendations have not been reviewed by the administration of the University.
 These decisions are not final until the administration and the committee's recommendations are acted upon by the Board of Trustees.

-"If you wish to appeal the committee's action with regard to , you may do so by writing to me, through the Office of the Vice Provost as outlined in the Regional Campuses Faculty Manual."
+If you wish to appeal the committee's action with regard to \\\\\, you may do so by writing to the Office of the Vice Provost as outlined in the Regional Campuses Faculty Manual, Grievance Procedure (Appendix III).
+The process of appeal should be initiated no sooner than the receipt of notification from the President."